icecube/icetray-public/cmake/resources/docs/dependencies.rst

 Other Dependencies
 ------------------

-These are not needed at compile time but are nescessary for certian functionality
+These are not needed at compile time but are necessary for certain functionality

 .. list-table:: Required
   :widths: 1 5 2